ghc/ghc/docs/users_guide/ghci.rst

     Infers and prints the type of ⟨expression⟩, but without fiddling with type variables or class constraints.
-This is useful when you are using :ghc-flag:`-XTypeApplications` and care about the distinction between specified type variables (available for type application) and inferred type variables (not available).
+This is useful when you are using :extension:`TypeApplications` and care about the distinction between specified type variables (available for type application) and inferred type variables (not available).
 This mode sometimes prints constraints (such as ``Show Int``) that could readily be solved, but